Mushymato/GrassVariety/docs/author-guide.md

       "Texture": null,
       "SpriteIndex": 0,
       "CustomFields": {
-        // Which kind of grass this starter will plant "mushymato.GrassVariety/GrassStarterKind": "blueGrass",
+        // Which kind of grass this starter will plant, required "mushymato.GrassVariety/GrassStarterKind": "blueGrass",
-        // What variety prefix to use
+        // What variety prefix to use, optional "mushymato.GrassVariety/GrassStarterVariety": "{{ModId}}_YourGrassVariety",
-        "mushymato.GrassVariety/GrassStarterVariety": "{{ModId}}_YourGrassVariety",
+        // Sound of grass planting, optional
         "mushymato.GrassVariety/GrassStarterPlacementSound": "dirtyHit"
       }
     }